diamirio/backend-nx-skeleton/packages/nestjs-util-microservices/README.md

 ### Microservice-Client Provider

-Microservice client provider is a way to provide multiple microservice clients globally, as well as accessing them through one common service with auto-typing to make things more convenient.
+Microservice client provider is a way to provide multiple microservice clients globally as well as accessing them through one common service with auto-typing to make things more convenient.

 **Currently only supports RabbitMQ out-of-the-box.**